Mrs. Gadbois - Literacy Specialist Grades 3-6

-I am excited to be the Literacy Specialist here at Spofford Pond... and I have been at Spofford Pond School for a very long time.
-I say that because in addition to having a history as a classroom teacher at Spofford for 12 years, I am also an alumnus of the Spofford Pond School - having grown up right here in Boxford.
+I am proud to be in my fourth year as the Literacy Specialist here at Spofford Pond... and I have been at Spofford Pond School for a very long time.
+I say that because in addition to having a history as a classroom teacher at Spofford for 12 years before this role, I am also an alumnus of the Spofford Pond School - having grown up right here in Boxford.
 My father also attended Spofford Pond School and my paternal grandmother ran the kitchen at the school for many years.
-My paternal grandmother also grew up here - attending school in North Andover before we had a formal town school in the West Boxford area.
+My paternal grandmother also grew up here - attending high school in North Andover before we had a formal town school for high schoolers in the West Boxford area.
 My family has deep generational roots here in Boxford - and I draw a great deal of pride in being able to be an educator here in the community that I love so much.

 I have taught as a classroom teacher at every grade level here at Spofford Pond.
 I began as a long-term substitute in 1998 in grades 5 and 6 - and then acquired a permanent position as a classroom teacher for 5 years at the fourth-grade level and 2 years at the third-grade level.

 My most recent classroom experience was 3 years at the sixth-grade level.

 I had two intermissions in service to have my two little boys who are now ages 8 and 5.

 The first responsibility I have as Literacy Specialist here at Spofford is to support students who, based on assessment data, grading, and teacher observation, demonstrate that they are at risk in the area of reading.
 In some cases, this support takes place in the regular classroom in a small group setting, or sometimes with 1-1 instruction during the ELA (English Language Arts block).

 In addition to these case-by-case situations, I also work with specific groups of students at each grade level during "WIN" Block time where we address specific needs of children based on benchmark data as well as the recommendations of classroom teachers.